lukaszfiszer/selectnav.js/README.md

 The `selectnav` function takes as the second argument a key-value list of the following optional parameters:

 * `activeclass` *string* - contains the name of the active class.
 SelectNav.js will mark the correponding element with "selected" attribute.
-Change to any other string or to false if you want to disable this feature. **Default** 'active'
+Change to an empty string or to false if you want to disable this feature. **Default** 'active'
 * `autoselect` *boolean* - instead of explicitly setting an active class, you can let SelectNav.js to automatically determine the active element. **Default** true
 * `nested` *boolean* - SelectNav.js can handle multi-level, nested menus.
 Set this to false if you want only the uppermost level of the navigation to appear in the dropdown menu. **Default** true
 * `indent` *char* - used together with nested attribute, it lets you specify the indent symbol. **Default** →